‘RHOBH’ Star Lisa Rinna Stuns At Event As She Rocks Her New Blonde Hair In A Long Crimped Bob

 As fans have seen over the past several months, Rinna, who infamously rocked the same hairstyle for decades, has been experimenting with new looks and in her latest look, she’s sporting a crimped blonde bob.

 Earlier this year, Rinna rocked a similar look while filming the Real Housewives of Beverly Hills Season 9 reunion with her co-stars.
-During the episode, Rinna sported bright blonde hair, which she paired with a bright green dress.
+During the episode, Rinna sported bright blond hair, which she paired with a bright green dress.
 Also during Season 9, Rinna was seen with a high ponytail as she celebrated Halloween with her co-stars while dressed as Erika Jayne.

 During a reunion special years ago, Rinna, who The Inquisitr revealed has been sharing plenty of dancing videos, was targeted by her former co-star, Brandi Glanville, who suggested her look had grown stale.